For many estates, the challenge will not only be the tax itself, but how it is paid within HMRC’s six-month deadline.In this guide:

 For advisers, the estate planning conversation is evolving.

 It is no longer sufficient to focus solely on reducing tax exposure.
-Clients increasingly need clarity on how inheritance tax would be funded if payable.
+Clients increasingly need clarity on how inheritance tax would be funded if payable and how the liability itself is calculated.
+Our guide on

 “Planning must work in real life, not only on paper.
 Considering funding solutions alongside tax strategy can complete the picture.”